 Step 8: Ask who can update the website

-The majority of the time we use WordPress for our websites because it’s easier for the end user.
+Most of the time, we use WordPress for our websites because it’s easier for the end-user.

-Because WordPress is designed for the least technically savvy person, we give you the option to update the site, or we can do it for you.
+Because WordPress is designed for the least technically savvy person, we give you the option to update the site or do it for you.

 As a matter of fact, we prefer a combination of the two:

 - You create the content (you’re the subject matter expert after all)